Approximate blocked Gibbs sampling for Bayesian neural networks: Future work

 \section{Future work}

-Several future research directions emerge from this paper; two software engineering extensions are planned, two methodological developments are proposed, and one theoretical question is posed.
+Several future research directions emerge from this paper; \tp{three} software engineering extensions are planned, three methodological developments are proposed, and one theoretical question is posed.

-To start with planned software engineering work, Bayesian marginalization will be parallelized across test points and across FNBG iterations per test point.
-Additionally, an adaptive version of FNBG sampling will be implemented based on existing Gibbs sampling methods for proposal variance tuning, thus automating tuning and reducing tuning computational requirements.
+To start with possible software engineering work, Bayesian marginalization can be parallelized across test points and across FNBG iterations per test point.
+Additionally, an adaptive version of FNBG sampling can be implemented based on existing Gibbs sampling methods for proposal variance tuning~\tp{\citep{andrieu2008}}, thus automating tuning and reducing tuning computational requirements. \tp{Moreover, FNBG sampling can be implemented with a subsampling mechanism that sets the batch size adaptively~\citep{bardenet2014}.}

-In terms of methodological developments, alternative ways of grouping parameters in FNBG sampling will be considered.
+In terms of methodological developments, alternative ways of grouping parameters in FNBG sampling may be considered.
 For example, parameters may be grouped according to their covariance structure, as estimated from pilot FNBG runs.
-Moreover, FNBG sampling will be developed for neural network architectures other than MLPs.
+Furthermore, functional priors proposed by~\cite{tran2022} or adaptations of them may be utilized in conjunction with FNBG.
+Moreover, FNBG sampling may be developed for neural network architectures other than MLPs.
 To this end, DAG representations of other neural network architectures will be devised and fine parameter blocks will be identified from the DAGs.

 A theoretical question of interest is how to construct lower bounds of predictive accuracy for minibatch FNBG (and for minibatch MCMC more generally) as a function of the distance between the exact and approximate parameter posterior density.
 It has been observed empirically that minibatch FNBG has predictive capacity, yet theoretical guarantees for predictive accuracy have not been established.